-Section 36 Court's power to fix remuneration
+Article 46 Court's power to fix remuneration

-- 36(1) [Remuneration] The court may, on an application made by the liquidator of a company, by order fix the amount to be paid by way of remuneration to a person who, under powers contained in an instrument, has been appointed receiver or manager of the company's property. - 36(2) [Extent of court's power] The court's power under subsection (1), where no previous order has been made with respect thereto under the subsection: - (a) extends to fixing the remuneration for any period before the making of the order or the application for it, - (b) is exercisable notwithstanding that the receiver or manager has died or ceased to act before the making of the order or the application, and - (c) where the receiver or manager has been paid or has retained for his remuneration for any period before the making of the order any amount in excess of that so fixed for that period, extends to requiring him or his personal representatives to account for the excess or such part of it as may be specified in the order.
+- 46(1) [Remuneration] The High Court may, on an application made by the liquidator of a company, by order fix the amount to be paid by way of remuneration to a person who, under powers contained in an instrument, has been appointed receiver or manager of the company's property. - 46(2) [Extent of High Court's power] The High Court's power under paragraph (1), where no previous order has been made with respect thereto under the paragraph: - (a) extends to fixing the remuneration for any period before the making of the order or the application for it, - (b) is exercisable notwithstanding that the receiver or manager has died or ceased to act before the making of the order or the application, and - (c) subject to paragraph (3) where the receiver or manager has been paid or has retained for his remuneration for any period before the making of the order any amount in excess of that so fixed for that period, extends to requiring him or his personal representatives to account for the excess or such part of it as may be specified in the order.

-But the power conferred by paragraph (c) shall not be exercised as respects any period before the making of the application for the order under this section, unless in the court's opinion there are special circumstances making it proper for the power to be exercised.
+46(3) But the power conferred by sub-paragraph (2) (c) shall not be exercised as respects any period before the making of the application for the order under this Article, unless in the High Court's opinion there are special circumstances making it proper for the power to be exercised.

-- 36(3) [Variation, amendment of order] The court may from time to time on an application made either by the liquidator or by the receiver or manager, vary or amend an order made under subsection (1). - A.7 All cases
+46(4) [Variation, amendment of order] The High Court may from time to time on an application made either by the liquidator or by the receiver or manager, vary or amend an order made under paragraph (1).